You know what starting a new job, going on a first date, and your first day of school all have in common?

 This trick helps you get out what you’re bottling up inside, helps you get in touch with your real feelings, and thus helps you get to know the real you inside, not the one fake driving the car, a.k.a, your life.

 Set a time each day, either in the morning before you start your day or late at night.
-Pick up your pen and your favorite notebook and start jotting down what’s on your mind.
+Pick up your pen and your favorite notebook or daily planner and start jotting down what’s on your mind.

 Even when you think you have nothing to say that day, you’ll be surprised every time of how much you’re not letting out from inside you.